 - Put another untoasted piece of bread on top, spreading the mayonnaise on top.

-- Place the sandwich, mayo side down, into the skillet.
+- Place the sandwich, mayonnaise side down, into the skillet.
 Cook this side for about 3 minutes.
 A key to a perfectly grilled patty melt is weight or chef’s press.
 This is the tool that makes smash burgers so good and helps sear a piece of meat more evenly.
 You don’t have to have the actual tool to use as the weight.
 Just grab a small pan and use the bottom of it!
 The whole point is to help the sandwich cook at an even rate and get as close to the heat as possible.

-- Remove the skillet from the heat to spread the mayonnaise on the top of the melt, flip it over (carefully), and cook it for another 3 minutes, or until it is golden brown and the cheese is melted.
+- Remove the skillet from the heat to spread the mayonnaise on top of the melt, flip it over (carefully), and cook it for another 3 minutes, or until it is golden brown and the cheese is melted.